Places in Slovakia

 Skiing and hiking

-If you ski or hike in the Slovak mountains and need help from the Slovak Mountain Rescue Service (HZS), you will have to meet costs of up to 1000 euros.
+If you need help from the Slovak Mountain Rescue Service (HZS), you will have to meet costs of up to 1,000 euros.
 Make sure your insurance includes rescue costs.
-Anyone ignoring or violating HZS rules or instructions will be fined up to 3,320 euros.
+Anyone ignoring or violating HZS rules or instructions will get a fine of up to 3,320 euros.

 Visitors in mountain areas occasionally encounter bears and wolves.
-While attacks on people by bears are uncommon, you should take particular care if you’re in an area where bears have been sighted.
+Take particular care if you’re in an area where bears have been sighted.
 For advice on minimising risks, see the Slovak Wildlife Society website.

 Transport risks